jorgebotas/ete4-documentation/index.md

 Tree styles can be passed to the `TreeNode.explore()` and `TreeNode.render()` methods.

 There are a myriad of features that can be modified.
 For instance, `TreeStyle` allows to modify the scale used to render tree branches or choose between circular or rectangular tree drawing modes.

->**NOTE**:
+[ we may have to change this... ]

->a number of parameters can be controlled through custom tree style objects, check `TreeStyle` documentation for a complete list of accepted values.
+> A number of parameters can be controlled through custom tree style objects, check `TreeStyle` documentation for a complete list of accepted values.

 Some common uses include: